phage therapy

 A Precision Approach to Treating Drug-Resistant Infections

-The study, published in Nature Microbiology, was led by Professor Jeremy J. Barr from the Monash University School of Biological Sciences, with Professor Anton Peleg from the Department of Infectious Diseases at The Alfred.
+The study, published in Nature Microbiology, was led by Professor Jeremy J. Barr from Monash University, School of Biological Sciences, with Professor Anton Peleg from the Department of Infectious Diseases at The Alfred.
 This development marks a new approach for precision medicine in hospitals battling antimicrobial resistance(AMR).

 Development Process: From Lab Concept to Clinical-Grade Therapy